charieliezxje/Game-2048-JavaFX/README.md

 Combine tiles with the same value to create a tile with the value **2048** or higher.
 The game ends when no valid moves are left.

+> **Note:** The game can be won by creating a tile with the value **2048** or higher.
+The player can continue playing even after reaching the 2048 tile.

 ### Controls

 - **Arrow Keys**: